Handling Unexpected SMS Notifications with Twilio from PHPMailer

 Command Description

-$mail = new PHPMailer(true); Creates a new instance of the PHPMailer class.
+$mail = new PHPMailer(true); Establishes a fresh PHPMailer instance.

-$mail->Host Specifies the SMTP server to connect to.
+$mail->Host Gives the SMTP server that needs to be connected to.

 $mail->SMTPAuth Enables SMTP authentication.